Edited by Mike Aquino.

 Oriental Spa at the Landmark Mandarin Oriental Hotel

-Just like the hotel it’s situated in, the Oriental Spa is a boutique experience, offering an intimate session amongst designer surroundings.
+Just like the hotel it’s set in, the Oriental Spa is a boutique experience, offering an intimate session within designer surroundings.
 Built around the principles of fire, water, wood and earth, the spa’s award-winning design has rightly received many plaudits and while you may not believe the promotional leaflets about Yin and Yang, the setting is undoubtedly relaxing.
-The spa hosts the full compliment of treatments, including VIP couple’s rooms and a selection of recommended signature massages.
-Their Time Rituals are series of treatments fitted around your own daily routine and body clock.
-Priceless for jet-lagged visitors.

 The spa hosts a full complement of treatments, including VIP couple’s rooms and a selection of recommended signature massages.
 Their “Time Rituals” are a series of treatments fitted around your own daily routine and body clock—priceless for jet-lagged visitors.